Amazon PPC 101: An Opportunity for E-Commerce Sellers (Plus a Free Tool)

 What is Amazon PPC?

-In the most simple terms, Amazon PPC is advertising on Amazon.
+In the most simple terms, an Amazon PPC ad means that you are advertising on Amazon.

-An Amazon PPC advertising campaign targets customer searches and products, and seeks to place ads in high-visibility placements on Amazon.
+An Amazon PPC advertising campaign targets customer searches and products, and seeks to place an Amazon ad in a high-visibility placement.

-After making a successful keyword bid, advertisers (sellers) pay a fee to Amazon when (during an Amazon search) a shopper clicks on ad that contains their keyword.
+After making a successful keyword bid, advertisers (sellers) pay a fee to Amazon when (during an Amazon search) a shopper clicks on ad that contains a relevant keyword.
 (That’s the pay-per-click).

 Here Are Four Ways to Take Advantage of Amazon’s Advertising Potential

-- Sponsored Product ads are keyword-targeted ads that allow advertisers to promote their individual products.
+- An Amazon Sponsored Product ad is keyword-targeted, and allows advertisers to promote their individual products.
 They show up on shopping results and product detail pages.
 Within sponsored products, there are different ways to target search terms.
 Two of these ways are automatic-targeting and manual targeting.
-An automatic-targeting ad focuses on keywords that Amazon’s algorithm has determined relates to your listing.
+An automatic-targeting ad type focuses on keywords that Amazon’s algorithm has determined relates to your listing.
 A manual-targeting ad focuses on keywords or products that you’ve specified, allowing for customization and efficiency.

-- Sponsored Brand ads (formerly Headline Search Ads) are keyword-targeted ads that feature a brand logo or product image, a custom headline, and up to three products.
+- An Amazon Sponsored Brand ad (formerly Headline Search Ads) represents keyword-targeted ads that feature a brand logo or product image, a custom headline, and up to three products.
 Available only to Brand Registered sellers, these ads appear above all search results to dramatically increase a sellers brand’s profile and discoverability.

-- Sponsored Display ads represent Amazon’s new product ad concept (still in beta) that makes it easier for advertisers to reach their target audiences with ads that appear both on and off Amazon.
+- Sponsored Display ads make it easier for advertisers to reach their target audiences with ads that appear both on and off Amazon.
 Amazon says that Sponsored Display Ads are “a self-service advertising solution that gives advertisers the ability to launch display ad campaigns and reach relevant audiences quickly.”

 - Amazon Stores are custom, stand-alone pages on Amazon that help individual brands tell their brand story and show off their products.
 You can send traffic to Stores by using Sponsored Brand ads.
 They require no website experience to use and are free.